marcoa0610/marcoa0610/README.md

+# Hello
-# Hi there my name is Marcos López and am a Software Development student 🦝📚
+# World My name is Marcos López and am a Software Development student 🦝📚

 - 🔭 I’m currently studying on ITR
 - 🇸🇻 I'm from El Salvador